nteku/battleship-nate-teku/README.md

 # battleship-nate-teku
-Implemented the BattleShip game GUI using JavaFX.
+Implemented a BattleShip game GUI using JavaFX.
 This was one of my childhood games I grew up on as I had a lot of fun making this game.
 Here is a quick overview of the project:

  ![image](https://user-images.githubusercontent.com/80705261/147375365-24be465d-c6d0-4bd8-a5a1-4343fcb7cd0e.png)